reciperium/recipe-lang/spec.md

 ### Backstory

-It's common for a recipe to have a backstory, for example: your family recipe for tomatoe sauce, or your mother taught you how to build a cabin, etc.
+It's common for a recipe to have a backstory, for example: your family recipe for tomato sauce, or a family member taught you how to build a cabin, etc.

-Recipe-lang considers important to keep track of the history, notes, stores of recipes.
+Recipe-lang considers important to keep track of the history, notes, stories of recipes.

 In order to add a `backstory`, the user should provide 3 dashes (`---`) without spaces in between, surrounded by new lines `\n` (`\n---\n`) and optionally spaces, so this is valid: `\n   ---- \n`.